Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 🌱 Introduction

-Fennel water — known as saunf ka pani across South Asia — is one of the most widely consumed traditional herbal drinks in the world.
-Made simply by soaking or boiling fennel seeds in water, it has been a staple of Ayurvedic and Unani wellness routines for centuries, and its global popularity is now growing rapidly as wellness communities in the US, Europe, and beyond discover its benefits.
+Fennel water — called saunf ka pani across South Asia — is one of the most popular herbal drinks in the world.
+You make it simply by soaking or boiling fennel seeds in water.
+It takes less than 5 minutes to prepare.

-This article focuses specifically on fennel water — its benefits, nutritional profile, preparation methods, and best daily use.
-For the complete guide to fennel seeds including all 10 health benefits and full nutritional data, see our complete guide to fennel seeds (Saunf) benefits, nutrition, and traditional uses.
+This article focuses on fennel water specifically — its benefits, nutrition, how to make it, and the best way to use it daily.
+For the full picture on fennel seeds, see our complete guide to fennel seeds (Saunf) — benefits, nutrition, and traditional uses.

 💧 What Is Fennel Water?